fabio-teichmann/ds-ml-project/README.md

 ## Challenges

 - dealing with **highly imbalanced data** (only 0.2% of all cases were fraudulent)
+ - we used SMOTE algorithm for re-scaling
 - create additional insights through feature engineering
+ - especially, handling date-time object
 - work out **behavioral patterns** from the given data

 ## Models tested and employed